A.B. Quintanilla: Career

 While living in Lake Jackson, Texas, A.B. learned to play the guitar and bass.
 Alongside Selena, his sister Suzette, and their father, Abraham, he became a member of the successful band Los Dinos.
 A.B. also became Selena's producer.

 He co-wrote Selena's hit songs like "Como la Flor" ("Like the Flower") and "Amor Prohibido" ("Forbidden Love").

 A.B.'s sister, Selena, was murdered on March 31, 1995, which greatly devastated him.
 He helped produce "Como Te Extraño" ("How I Miss You") by Pedro "Pete" Astudillo, which was written for Selena as well as Astudillo's late grandmother.
 The song earned Astudillo a Premios Lo Nuestro award for Best Song of the Year in 1996.

 A.B.
 Quintanilla later resurfaced in 1999 by creating the Kumbia Kings, which mixed cumbia and pop music.
 The Kumbia Kings went on an international tour, had several CD releases and participated on such shows as Cristina Saralegui's El Show de Cristina.
 Quintanilla also produced for such entertainers as Thalía, Alicia Villarreal, Verónica Castro and Cristian Castro.

 He produced and arranged the 2004 album, A.B.
 Quintanilla III Presents Joe Lopez, which includes "Cuando Estoy Contigo" ("When I Am with You") and "Soy Tan Feliz" ("I'm So Happy"), co-written by Quintanilla and Luigi Giraldo.

 A.B.
 Quintanilla left Kumbia Kings in mid-2006.
 A.B., along with new members and ex-Kumbia Kings Chris Pérez (A.B.'s brother-in-law, Selena's widower) and Pee Wee; started the group Kumbia All Starz in 2006.
 This new group had hits such as "Chiquilla", "Parece Que Va a Llover", and "Speedy Gonzales".
 The Kumbia All Starz have become immensely popular in South America, especially in Bolivia, where they performed a series of concerts in 2014.

 A.B.
 Quintanilla signed with DEL Records and would reform and rename Kumbia All Starz to a new band called Elektro Kumbia in 2016.
 In 2017, they released a single called "Piña Colada Shot".
 The band would change the name back from Elektro Kumbia to Kumbia All Starz in late 2017.

 On June 9, 2024, it was announced A.B.
 Quintanilla had signed with D Luna Music to be his music label and Daniel Luna will be his manager.

 In media

-In the 1997 film Selena, Quintanilla was played by Jacob Vargas, while Rafael Tamayo played him as a child.
-In the 2020 Netflix TV series Selena: The Series, he was played by Gabriel Chavarria, while Juan Martinez played him as a child.
+In the 1997 film Selena, written and directed by Gregory Nava, Quintanilla was played by Jacob Vargas, while Rafael Tamayo played him as a child.
+In the 2020 Netflix TV series Selena: The Series, Quintanilla was played by Gabriel Chavarria, while Juan Martinez played him as a child.